utsav-07/CovidSetu/README.md

 <br>
 -> Google Firebase - for broadcasting message
 <br>
--> PHP             - for creating user varification API
+-> PHP             - for creating user login and regIstration API
 <br>
--> Mysql           - for creating the database of users
+-> MySql           - for creating the database of users
 <br>

 ## How it works

 #### Authentication and Registration

-  >> for user Authentication and Regestration we have hosted the server on 000webhost and authentication and varification API is created using PHP and Myql is used as database
+  >>  we have hosted the backend(PHP files and MySql) on 000webhost in which authentication and varification API is created using PHP and Myql is    used as database
    Volley is used for making the requests
 <br>

 #### Covid-19 India Real-Time Stats

->> for getting the real-time data we are using Covid-19India API and we are making request through okHttp and converting response json to objects through Gson converter     liberary and then we are displaying the data
+>> for getting the real-time data we are using Covid-19India API and we are making request through okHttp and converting response json to objects through Gson converter liberary and then we are displaying the data.

  #### SOS Alert